Single or Double Braid?

 These single braid ropes are usually made of the high tech fibres either UHMWPE or polyarylate.
 With the UHMWPE yarns we usually coat the outer with polyurethane resins to give protection and durability.
 The polyurethane can be colour tinted to the customer’s requirements – grey is usually held in stock.

-We also carry new age fibre – Dyneema/Spectra (UHDPE – ultra high density polyethylene) and Vectran (polyarylate superfiber) to allow even the most discerning consumer to choose the right quality rope for the right job.
+We also carry new age fibres – Ultra High Molecular Weight Polyethylene and Vectran (polyarylate superfibre) to allow even the most discerning consumer to choose the right quality rope for the right job.